afefa-karakra/Hotel-Management-System/README.md

 The Swagger documentation requests will be available in the imported collection.

+### API Documentation
+to have documentation includes information about all endpoints, authentication, and models. at http://localhost:8080/swagger-ui/index.html while the application is running.

 ### To containerize with Docker
 To containerize the application using Docker follow steps below: